Geometric encoding of turbulence for end-to-end quantum simulation

 Finally, the velocity field in spectral space is obtained by the deconvolution $\hat{\vec{u}}=\sum_{\vec{k}'\in\mathbb{Z}^d} \hat{\rho}^{-1}(\vec{k}-\vec{k}')\hat{\vec{J}}(\vec{k}')$, where $\hat{\rho}$ and $\hat{\vec{J}}$ are computed by convolutions of the state vector with Eq.~\eqref{eq:Q}, and $\hat{\rho}^{-1}$ denotes the formal inverse of the convolution kernel $\hat{\rho}$.
 For efficient implementation, $\hat{\vec{u}}$ is calculated by the Fourier transform of $\vec{u}=\vec{J}/\rho$, and the spin vector field $\hat{\vec{s}}$ in spectral space is determined analogously.
-We find that this deconvolution in turn imposes strong inter-scale interactions in Fig.~\ref{fig:encode}(b) with a target multiscale isotropic distribution in spectral space, as shown in Figs.~\ref{fig:three_stage}(c) and (f).
+We find that this deconvolution in turn imposes strong inter-scale interactions with a target multiscale isotropic distribution in spectral space (see Fig.~\ref{fig:three_stage}).
 Consequently, applying this three-stage procedure to the state vector prepared by a shallow circuit constructs a turbulent field with both a prescribed scale distribution and coherent vortex structures.

 We analyze the computational complexity of the encoding method.
-The first stage requires only $\Od{\mathrm{poly}(R)}\approx\Od{1}$ basic quantum gates with negligible cost.
-The cost of the second stage is proportional to the number $\mathcal{M} \le 2^{n_q}$ of measured spectral positions.
-The third stage involves post-processing on a classical computer with a complexity of $\Od{n_q2^{n_q}}$.
-Consequently, the total time complexity is $\Od{\mathcal{M}\mathrm{poly}(R) + n_q2^{n_q}}$ and its upper bound is $\Od{\Rey^{3d/4}\log_2\Rey}$.
-Therefore, the state preparation itself is inexpensive (e.g., for the subsequent quantum simulation of fluid flow \cite{Meng2024_Simulating}), while the dominant cost is the classical effort required for measurement followed by classical post-processing.
-This overhead can be mitigated by a direct measurement of desired statistics.
+The notations $\Omega$, $O$, and $\Theta$ are employed to denote the lower, upper, and tight asymptotic bounds, respectively.
+The first stage employs a $10n$-depth quantum circuit with comparatively low overhead.
+The cost of the second stage increases linearly with the number of spectral measurements $N_M$.
+Each measurement incorporates a pre-conditioning circuit of depth $O(\poly(n))$, a post-selection step with a success probability converging to 1 for large $n$, and a query complexity $O(1/\varepsilon)$ for achieving a target precision $\varepsilon$ using quantum amplitude estimation (see ``Methods'').
+Hence, the total complexity of the quantum component is $O(N_M \poly(n) / \varepsilon)$.
+The third stage performs classical post-processing with complexity $O(N_M\log N_M)$.
+This yields an overall time complexity of $O(N_M (\poly(n)/\varepsilon + \log N_M))$, which provides a practical speedup over classical approaches for large $n$ or the number of grid points.
+The overall performance is thus governed by $N_M$, enabling efficient sampling of $N_M=O(1)$ points in Fourier space across multiple spatial scales.